Fragile magnetic order in metallic quasicrystals: Electronic states and magnetic couplings

 \subsection{Electronic states}

 We model the electronic properties of this tiling considering a nearest-neighbor tight-binding Hamiltonian

 where $c_{j\sigma}^{\dagger}\left(c_{j\sigma}\right)$ creates (destroys) an electron of spin $\sigma$ at site $j$. $t$ is hopping amplitude between nearest neighbors and is restricted to the sides of the rhombuses and squares \citep{anu06}.
-We consider open boundary conditions because they preserve the particle-hole symmetry of this (bipartite) tiling.
 We measure all energies in terms of $t$, and the half-bandwidth is $\approx4t$, comparable to the one in the square lattice, which is reasonable given that the average value of $z$ is $4$.
+As we use open boundary conditions, we preserve the particle-hole symmetry of this (bipartite) tiling and the spectrum is symmetric with respect to $\omega=0$, allowing us to work solely with fillings $n\leq 1$.
+In principle, by quadrupling the tilling size, it is possible to employ periodic boundary conditions while preserving the bipartness of the approximants \citep{jagannathan24}.
+In this work, we refrain from using this numerically more expensive approach.

-We employ the KPM \citep{weisse06} to compute the spectral properties of large tiles.
-This method was successfully applied in previous studies of disordered \citep{lee12,garcia15,yamada20} and quasicrystalline \citep{wu22} systems, and is capable to resolve the low energy features of these systems.
-Within the KPM, the (rescaled) local density of states, is given by
+We employ the KPM \citep{weisse06} to compute the spectral properties of large approximants.
+This method was successfully applied in the previous studies of disordered \citep{lee12,garcia15,yamada20} and quasicrystalline \citep{wu22} systems, and is capable of resolving the low-energy features of these systems.
+Within the KPM, the (rescaled) local density of states is given by